Fall Training Class is Cancelled!

 Gonzales Master Gardeners Class Enrollment

-The Gonzales Master Gardeners will offer their extensive Texas Master Gardener training class again next fall.
-Classes are planned for next year to start September 2021 and conclude May of 2022.
-Classes are held at 623 Fair Street in Gonzales on Tuesday mornings from 8:30 am to 12:30 pm approximately every two weeks though the schedule may vary slightly to accommodate holidays, Christmas break and spring break.
+The Gonzales Master Gardeners will offer their extensive Texas Master Gardener training class each fall.
+Classes are planned to start in September and conclude in May.
+Classes are held at PACE: Plantatarium A Center for Exploration, Master Gardeners Building, 623 N. Fair Street in Gonzales on Tuesday mornings from 8:30am to 12:30pm approximately every two weeks though the schedule may vary slightly to accommodate holidays, Christmas break and spring break.

-With so many things closed or restricted due to public health, there has been a renewed interest in home food production and landscaping.
 Getting outdoors to work around our homes is a great use of time as well as a health benefit.
 The program is designed to teach a broad fundamental background in horticulture.
 The Gonzales Master Gardeners are particularly proud of the excellent speakers offered for classes.
 Classes give students a solid scientific foundation as well as a lot of practical and applied training.
 Subjects include not only botany and soil science but other topics such as how to start and grow plants and cuttings, prepare soil mixtures and install and maintain irrigation in the most water efficient manner.
-Topics and the class schedule are posted on the Gonzales Master Gardener website at www.gonzalesmastergardeners.org.
+Topics and the class schedule are posted on this Gonzales Master Gardener website.

 The Texas Master Gardener program is a program of Texas A&M AgriLife Extension designed to teach and promote good gardening practices.
 The Gonzales association conducts the training classes under the supervision of County Extension Agent Dwight Sexton.
 Students who complete the program volunteer in the community for a total of 50 hours their first year to earn their certification as a Texas Master Gardener.
 Volunteer projects are directed toward teaching in the community which is Extension’s mission.
 Working alongside other Master Gardeners, students learn as much from their volunteer activities as they do from the classes.